Haywhizzz/Old-Apple-clone/README.md

 ## Acknowledgments

-Thanks to newyork times for inspiring us.
+Thanks to Microverse for inspiring us.

 ## 📝 License